keyeun/spectrum-framework-llm/README.md

 ----
 ## Overview

-This repository contains the code and data for our paper titled "SPeCtrum: A Grounded Framework for Multidimensional Identity Representation in LLM-Based Agent".
+This repository contains the code and data for our paper titled **"SPeCtrum: A Grounded Framework for Multidimensional Identity Representation in LLM-Based Agent"**.
 The SPeCtrum framework is a grounded and optimal approach for generating realistic individual personas using large language models (LLMs).
-Our framework incorporates a comprehensive set of personal attributes, including demographics, personality traits, values, and individualized information, to create well-rounded and believable character profiles.
+Our framework incorporates a comprehensive set of personal attributes, including demographics, personality traits, values, and personal life context, to create well-rounded and believable character profiles.

 ## Dataset
 ### Prompts